petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/client-extensions.md

 So why is this all important?
 What does all this mean?
 And why should prospects be informed of the various methods that are available to extend Liferay?

-The core message is that even though Liferay comes with a wide range out of the box capabilities it is important to remember that Liferay is not a turnkey application.
+The core message is that even though Liferay comes with a wide range out-of-the-box capabilities it is important to remember that Liferay is not a turnkey application.

 Customers or partners have to implement the solution required to solve their business problems and Liferay provides a wide range of capabilities which make it possible to deliver to those business requirements using customizations and extensions to the platform.